What’s more expensive … your dog’s kibble or the bag it comes in?

 PUFAs, as their name implies, contain several carbon bonds.
 Chicken fat contains PUFAs, making foods with chicken or poultry fat more likely to oxidize than those with beef.

 One of the most dangerous trends in the pet food industry today is adding fish oil to kibble.
-Even it’s not oxidized and rancid after the kibble is processed, it will become rancid extremely quickly once the bag is opened and your dog’s health will be at risk.
+Even if it’s not oxidized and rancid after the kibble is processed, it will become rancid extremely quickly once the bag is opened and your dog’s health will be at risk.

 Never buy kibble with fish oil added.
 If you want to give your dog fish oil, by it separately and add it to his diet but never feed him a kibble with fish oil already in it – it’s virtually guaranteed to be rancid.
-Learn more about fish oil and oxidation in this article.

 Antioxidants: Keeping Things Fresh